MikaelTornwall/analytica/documentation/testing.md

 ### Test coverage

-Test coverage on the application level 85%.
-Lowest test coverage is in Event class which is due to the large amount of getters and setters that are not being tested nor reached by the integrations tests.
+The test coverage on the application level is 85%.
+The lowest test coverage is in the Event class which is due to the large amount of getters and setters that are not being tested nor reached by the integrations tests.
 Below is the test coverage report generated with Jacoco:

 ![test coverage](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/coverage.png?raw=true)

 ## System level testing

-System level testing has been conducted manually on MacOS Mojave 10.14.6 and Linux environments.
+System level testing has been conducted manually in MacOS Mojave 10.14.6 and Linux environments.

 ### Installation

-The application has been downloaded and tested as the [instructions](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/instructions.md) suggests.
+The application has been downloaded and tested as the [instructions](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/instructions.md) suggest.
 This included launching the application without an existing database so that the application had to create a new database and database tables.

 ### Features